-Parameter Description Secure IP Address The default 0.0.0.0 allows any user to use this service to remotely manage the router.
-Type an IP Address to restrict access to a user with a matching IP Address.
+Parameter Description Secure IP Address The default 0.0.0.0~0.0.0.0 allows any user to use this service to remotely manage the router.
+Type a range of IP Addresses to authorize access to a number of users with matching IP Addresses.
 Application Choose the services that you permit to use in your LAN or WAN interface.
-These services include Web, Telnet, Ping, FTP and SNMP.
+These services include Web, FTP, Telnet, SNMP and Ping.
 Interface Select the interface that the user is allowed to use services through it.
 It includes LAN, WAN or Both.

 5.4.2.
-IP Filter
+Filter